lsst-dm/dmtn-321/index.md

 **Recommendation:** Future data release schedules include explicit deadlines for each of those steps, with steps 1-3 being parallelized to the extent possible.

+### Gated approval from a person/body with sign-off powers

+While the peer-to-peer bucket-brigade model is well suited for technical handover, there were a number of times where the Data Services Lead, specifically, had to make decisions that were not properly in her purview.
+An example of this was which HiPS product to use for the coverage map, which field to center the coverage map to, etc.

+Additionally, it was unclear who could be negotiated with for discussions along the lines of "do you want to go live like this, or do you want us to slip and fix this first".
+The RSP product owners provided great input and context, however they did not have the authority to slip a community-promised date either.
+Lines of command are further blurred by the fact that a data release crosses the boundaries of Data Management and System Performance.

+**Recommendation:** A "decider of last resort" with the expertise and organisational standing to make quick authoritative decisions on appeal by the Data Services Lead should be designated.

+Note that while in operations there is a plan for a Data Release board, it is still necessary to have a person (perhaps the same person would would chair this board) that can make timely decisions without a formal process.

 ### Poorly anticipated user behavior

 Here are some sobering statistics on the comparison between DR1 and (estimated) DP1